The Adventures of Brer Rabbit: How Brer Rabbit Tricks Brer Fox Again and what came next

 Brer Rabbit spends his days trying to avoid getting eaten by the predator animals (most notably Brer Fox and Brer Wolf) and constantly outwits them through a series of comical hijinks.

 Brer Rabbit Tricks Brer Bear

-When Brer Rabbit tries to pick some peanuts in Brer Fox’s property, he is promptly caught in a trap and hung from a tree.
-He notices Brer Bear coming along and dupes him into taking his place by saying that he is “earning a dollar and hour” by guarding the peanut bushes and they manage to switch before Brer Fox comes.
+When Brer Rabbit tries to pick some peanuts in Brer Fox's property, he is promptly caught in a trap and hung from a tree.
+He notices Brer Bear coming along and dupes him into taking his place by saying that he is "earning a dollar an hour" by guarding the peanut bushes and they manage to switch before Brer Fox comes.

 Sister Moon in the Pond

 The animals have an annual fishing trip at night.
 Brer Rabbit is having no such luck, so he and Brer Turtle work together to distract the others by making them think Sister Moon is in the pond and scaring away the fishes so that they can steal their fish for themselves.